gadenbuie/metathis/README.md

 library(metathis)

 meta() %>%
-  meta_general(
+  meta_description(
-    description = "This book will teach you how to do data science with R...", generator = "bookdown and GitBook 2.6.7"
+    "This book will teach you how to do data science with R..."
   ) %>%
   meta_name("github-repo" = "hadley/r4ds") %>%
   meta_viewport() %>%